antrikshdhand/summer-research/fuzzer/README.md

 ### Parameters

-The program is reliant on a few parameters to run – these are all declared at the top of the `fuzzer.h` and `fuzzer.py` files.
+The program is reliant on a few parameters to run:

 1. `GRAMMAR`: the grammar you want to generate strings from
 2. `START_TOKEN`: the first non-terminal in the grammar (usually called '\<start\>' or '\<grammar\>')